Richard Walter Franke: Life

 After the war several professors voted for Franke's reinstatement as university archivist, even though, as a former Nazi Party member, he could not, for political reasons, become a university employee.
 He had, indeed, obtained a job as a waiter in Wurzen, a short distance to the east of the city.
-Faced with the challenges of trying to rebuild the university, in February 1947 the rector Hans-Georg Gadamer (1900-2002), placed Franke in charge of the university archive, albeit on an honorary (ie unpaid) basis.
+Faced with the challenges of trying to rebuild Leipzig University, in February 1947 the rector Hans-Georg Gadamer (1900-2002), placed Franke in charge of the university archive, albeit on an honorary (i.e., unpaid) basis.
 One prominent advocate for Franke's reinstatement was the Leipzig regional historian Rudolf Kötzschke(1867–1949) who was keen to accelerate the restoration of the university archive so that it might again be available as a research and teaching resource.
 However, the task of making the university archive accessible and usable was not a simple one.
-Most of the oldest records which had been dispersed to safer locations in the surrounding countryside had survived and the bomb-proof cellars of the Augusteum building had indeed protected the most valuable items in the collection, but the preserved items had for the most part subsequently been rescued by the Red army and taken to the Soviet Union - whether as war booty or simply for safe keeping was not immediately apparent.
+Most of the oldest records which had been dispersed to safer locations in the surrounding countryside had survived and the bomb-proof cellars of the Augusteum building had indeed protected the most valuable items in the collection, but the preserved items had for the most part subsequently been rescued by the Red Army and taken to the Soviet Union - whether as war booty or simply for safe keeping was not immediately apparent.
 The main building of the university archive had not survived a heavy aerial bombardment that had taken place overnight on 3/4 December 1943 (although its destruction had saved the adjacent university church from being engulfed in the fire that, aside from its cellars, had destroyed the Augusteum building).

 Franke's longer term professional future continued to be the focus of disagreement.
-Between October 1948 and April 1949 he was provisionally placed on the payroll as university archivist even though this was contrary to the vote of the university's governing council.
-In June 1949 Karlheinz Blaschke was appointed to succeed him and made a start on retrieving the records.
+Between October 1948 and April 1949, he was provisionally placed on the payroll as university archivist even though this was contrary to the vote of the university's governing council.
+In June 1949, Karlheinz Blaschke was appointed to succeed him and made a start on retrieving the records.
 However, despite his subsequent distinguished career, in 1949, aged not quite 22, Blaschke had not yet attended the necessary archivists' course at Potsdam.
 It was not till 1950 that the final decision was taken to reject attempts to provide Franke with a permanent contract.
 His permanent successor was Renate Drucker.
 The articles that had been taken to the Soviet Union for safe keeping were returned to the University Archive only in 1958.